cardano-foundation/CIPs/CIP-85/README.md

 | Overhead                     | 43631100         | 189800              |

 This is quite bad: the SOP equality case is 39x worse, accounting for the shared overhead.
+This is not too surprising, since the builtin case can perform the whole computation in Haskell, and moreover the computation is much simpler (a single recursive function over `Data`).
+Whereas the SOP case is jumping between many equality functions defined for different types, and all operating inside the main Plutus Core evaluator.
+Still, this is a striking difference.

 #### Validation